KaitlinJKelley/stock-up-client/README.md

     * Add category to part
     * Displayed by category with user's preferred category on top
     * search by name or part #
-*
-*
-*
-*
-*
-*
-*
-*
-*
-*
-*

-Products
-User can search products by name
-Product Detail
-Image displayed
-Add/Edit Form
-Image upload/edit
-Vendors
-Vendor List
-Display list of all vendors the user buys parts from User can search vendors by name
-Click on vendor name redirects to Vendor Detail
-Vendor Detail/Edit
-Initially only has vendor url
-User can add contact/sales rep info and login info User can edit any vendor info except url
-On mobile, click on Parts redirects to Parts List filtered by vendor (report?)
-Multiple User Types
-Admin
-Full CRUD on everything
-Promote/demote users
-add/inactivate/reactivate users
-Approve requested changes from general users
-View reports
-Decide which changes a general user can make independently, which should be approved, and which should not be accessible Can view all users and edit them
-General
-Can request changes on anything they have access to View access to products, parts inventory, and order recs Complete order recs (ordered/received)
-Will be allowed to complete order recs (mark parts as ordered/received) Upload images to parts and products
-Profile
-When registering, user can add
-Order schedule (how often they order)
-Category preference
-Company logo
-Displays company info, but only admin can see other users Change log tracks all changes made, employee who made the change, date changed, approver, and date approved Reports
-Weekly, Monthly, Quarterly, Yearly views
-Sales
-Total sales
-Individual product sales
-Parts
-Lead time
-Parts used per time frame
-Average order amount
-Cost over time
-Order Recs
-Avg time to close and order rec
+* Products
+    * Search by name
+    * Image upload/display/edit
+* Vendors
+    * List all vendors the company buys from
+        * Click on name redirects to vendor detail
+    * Search by name
+    * User can edit vendor to add:
+        * Sales rep name and contact info
+        * Login info for vendor site
+        * Vendor phone number and address
+    * Vendor detail will list all above items as well as list of parts the company buys from that vendor
+* Users
+    * Admin
+        * Full access to all app features
+        * Promote/demote users to/from admin
+        * Activate/deactivate other employees
+        * CRUD on general users
+        * Approve requested changes a general user makes
+        * View reports
+        * Indicate which CRUD features a general user can perform without approval
+        * View company profile in + other users and their info
+    * General
+        * Full CRUD access wherever admin allows with or without approval, depending on administered permissions
+        * Complete order recs
+            * Order Rec reports emailed to admin users
+        * Image upload/edit
+        * can view company profile info
+* Profile
+    * Add order schedule (how often the user orders) and category preference inputs to register form
+    * Company logo image upload/edit at register
+    * Change log tracks all changes made by any user and lists:
+        * employee who made the change
+        * date changed
+        * Note about why change was made
+        * approver (if applicable)
+        * date approved (if applicable)
+* Reports
+    * Displayed in weekly, monthly, quarterly, or yearly view based on selection
+    * Sales
+        * Total sales
+        * Sales by product
+    * Parts
+        * Lead time
+        * Part used per time frame
+        * Average order amount
+    * Order Recs
+        * Avg time to close an order rec

 ---
 ## Contributing

-The more the merrier!
 Please feel free to fork this repository and create a pull request with any changes or improvements you can think of.

 ---
 ### Authors & Acknowledgements

 Created by [Kaitlin Kelley](https://github.com/kjk1325).

-Supported by my amazing mentor [Jisie David](https://github.com/jisie) and team members at [Nashville Software School](https://nashvillesoftwareschool.com)
+Supported by lead [Hannah Hall](https://github.com/hannahhall) and team members at [Nashville Software School](https://nashvillesoftwareschool.com)

 ---